History of the Balkans: Barbarian incursions

 Coinciding with the decline of the Roman Empire, many "barbarian" tribes entered or passed through the Balkans; most of them did not leave any lasting state.
 During these "Dark Ages", Eastern Europe, like Western Europe, regressed culturally and economically, although enclaves of prosperity and culture persisted in the coastal towns along the Adriatic and in the major Greek cities in the south.
 As the Byzantine Empire's borders shrank more and more, in an attempt to consolidate its waning power, vast areas were de-urbanised and roads abandoned; native populations may have withdrawn to isolated areas such as mountains and forests.

 The first tribal barbarians to enter the Byzantine-era Balkans were the Goths.
 From northern East Germany, via Scythia, they pushed southwards into the Roman Balkans following the threat of the Huns.
 Roman Emperors eventually granted these Goths lands inside the Byzantine realm (south of the Danube), as (allies).
 However, after a period of famine, the proto-Visigoths rebelled and defeated the Eastern Roman Emperor Valens in 378.
 The Visigoths subsequently sacked Rome in 410, and in an attempt to deal with them, the Western Roman Emperor Honorius granted them lands in Gaul.

-The Huns, a confederation of a Turkic-Uralic ruling core that subsequently incorporated various Germanic, Sarmatian and Slavic tribes, moved west into Europe, entering Pannonia in 400–410 AD.
+The Huns, a confederation likely originating in the area of present-day Mongolia, that subsequently integrated various Germanic, Sarmatian and Slavic peoples, moved west into Europe, entering Pannonia in 400–410 AD.
 The Huns may have triggered the mass migration of Germanic peoples back into western Europe.
 From their Pannonian base, the Huns subdued many peoples and carved out a sphere of terror extending from Germany and the Baltic to the Black Sea.
 With the death of Attila in 454 AD, succession struggles led to the rapid collapse of Hun prestige and the subsequent fading of the Huns from European history.

 The Ostrogoths freed themselves from Hunnic domination in 454 AD and became as well.
 The Ostrogoths, commissioned by the Byzantines, migrated westwards and established a state in Italy.
 In the second half of the 5th- and first half of the 6th-centuries, new Germanic barbarian tribes entered the Balkans.
 The Gepids, having lived in Dacia in the 3rd century with the Goths, settled Pannonia and eventually conquered Singidunum (Belgrade) and Sirmium (Sremska Mitrovica), establishing a short-lived kingdom in the 6th century.
 The Lombards entered Pannonia in 550s, defeated the Gepids and absorbed them.
 In 569 the Lombards moved into northern Italy, establishing their own kingdom at the expense of the Ostrogoths.